 Reading time: 8 minutes

-In 1821, a seemingly ordinary man deceived banks, investors, the general public, and even European governments.
-He created a con so great that he is known as the biggest conman the world has ever seen.
+In 1821, Gregor MacGregor, a seemingly ordinary man deceived banks, investors, the general public, and even European governments.
+He is ranked as one of the biggest conmen in history, perhaps the biggest conman the world has ever seen.

 By Madison Moulton